lnsayer/my-website/_includes/home_page_intro.md

 I am really interested in how AI can understand and contribute to science, particularly biology.
 This stemmed from my master's project on proteins, which you can check out on my Uni Projects.
 I am looking for work, so get in touch!

 When I am not working, I love being in nature and going on adventures.
-Also, I am learning French, on pourrais parler en Français?
+Also, I am learning French, on pourrait parler en Français?

 Thanks for visiting!